На русском языке

 · 7 External links

-The torsion field in the Lorentz-invariant theory of gravitation
+Torsion field in Lorentz-invariant theory of gravitation

 ~ \mathbf{F} = M \mathbf{\Gamma }+ M \left[\mathbf{v} \times \mathbf{\Omega} \right],

-the vector of energy flux density of gravitational field or Heaviside vector:
+as well as to the vector of energy flux density of gravitational field or Heaviside vector:

 and Lagrangian for a particle in gravitational field.